dionasys/libdio/README.md

-# SOOC-L: Self-Organized Overlay Construction-L
+# SOOC: Self-Organized Overlay Construction
-SOOC-L (or LIBDIO) is a library used to coordinate the construction of distributed overlays on SPLAY.
+SOOC (or LIBDIO) is a library used to coordinate the construction of distributed overlays on SPLAY.
 This is a part of DIONASYS project.

 # The API: